GuriSoft/unique-solana-wallet/README.md

 - NFT swaps
 - One-click in-game currency creator
 - Themed UI support
-- Metaplex auctions for in-game store items

 ## Installation

-1. Clone this repository outside of the main Unity project
+1. Clone this repository outside of the main project
 2. Go to Package Manager in your project
 3. Click on the plus in the top left corner and select "Add package from disk"
 4. Select package.json file from a cloned dir